 For banks used to traditional sources of customer information like transaction history, income and age, the importance of this new data may not be obvious.
 But using this data to get to know customers is key to creating value.
 Here’s what it looks like when banks use AI to understand the customer journey and help along the way.

 Protecting customers from loss and fraud is a good idea — and the law.
 AI can detect anomalies in streams of financial data.
 It can monitor financial transactions and customer connections, and make it easier to comply with anti-fraud regulation.
 Cognizant found that applied AI could lower regulatory compliance costs by up to 30 percent.
 By getting better at spotting fraud, you increase compliance and strengthen your customer’s trust.

 Good operations planning makes for efficient banks.
 According to the McKinsey Global Institute, 39 percent of administrative activities can be automated by machine learning.
 For banks, AI can forecast demand.
 It can augment operations by narrowing choices to options that will optimise tasks like staff and branch location planning.
 You become more efficient by eliminating wasteful practices from consideration.

 Be more understanding

-Banks succeed on their ability to form relationships with customers.
+Banks succeed due to their ability to form relationships with customers.
 But according to a study by Capgemini Consulting, only 37 percent of retail banking customers say that banks understand their needs and preferences.
-AI can learn to hyper-customize the customer interaction.
-It can improve risk calculation based on personal behavior.
+AI can learn to hyper-customise the customer interaction.
+It can improve risk calculation based on personal behaviour.
 It can infer a customer’s need and recommend the next best offer.
 Your system learns to understand the customer and offer exactly what he or she needs.